What is the Outer Limits?

 Kino Lorber Studio Classics released season 1 of the original Outer Limits on both DVD and Blu-ray in the U.S. on March 27, 2018.
-Season 2 is planned for later in the year.
+Their season 2 DVD and Blu-ray releases were on November 20, 2018.

-There have also been OOL DVD releases in Australia and the U.K.
+There have also been original Outer Limits DVD releases in Australia and the U.K.

-For details on what is in all the releases see the DVD section of the OOL video page.
+For details on what is in all the releases see the DVD section of the original Outer Limits video page.

 In the U.K. there were eight 2 episode videos.